How do we know when it is and whether it’s important?

 First, the puppy’s socialization should start early—before 5 weeks of age, because by five weeks the puppy is showing fear responses to people, objects and other unfamiliarity around them.
 That means it’s essential that breeders and foster puppy caretakers carry out a socialization plan.
 Secondly, the socialization should start before 14 weeks of age or many puppies will be doomed to a life of fear unless they go through a regimen of socialization that’s more intense than the 1.5 hours a day carried out by the researcher here.
 The message is simple and straightforward and taking it to heart can be the difference between having a happy well-adjusted dog or one fearful of people, objects, other animals, and various environments that we humans perceive as safe.

 For more information and step-by step-socialization, see Perfect Puppy in 7 Days: How to Start Your Puppy Off Right.
-Don't forget to download your free socialization checklist!
+Don’t forget to download your free socialization checklist as part of our ‘Create the Perfect Puppy” resource bundle for free or a donation!